Flipped classroom: In practice

-Woodland Park High School chemistry teachers Jonathan Bergmann and Aaron Sams began practising flipped teaching at the high school level when, in 2007, they recorded their lectures and posted them online to accommodate students who missed their classes.
+Woodland Park High School chemistry teachers Jonathan Bergmann and Aaron Sams began practicing flipped teaching at the high school level when, in 2007, they recorded their lectures and posted them online to accommodate students who missed their classes.
 They note that one person cannot be credited with having invented the inverted or flipped classroom, and assert that there is no one 'right' way to flip a classroom as approaches and teaching styles are diverse, as are needs of schools.
 They went on to develop the "Flipped-Mastery" model and wrote extensively about it in their book Flip Your Classroom.

 In 2011 educators in Michigan's Clintondale High School flipped every classroom.
 Principal Greg Green led an effort to help teachers develop plans for flipped classrooms, and worked with social studies teacher, Andy Scheel, to run two classes with identical material and assignments, one flipped and one conventional.
 The flipped class had many students who had already failed the class—some multiple times.
 After 20 weeks, students in the flipped classroom were outperforming students in the traditional classrooms.
 Further, no students in the flipped classrooms scored lower than a C+, while the previous semester 13 percent had failed.
 The traditional classroom showed no change.
 Before this, Clintondale had been designated as among the state's worst 5 percent.
 The next year when teachers used a flipped model in the 9th grade, the failure rates in English, math, science, and social studies dropped significantly, with the now-flipped school's failure rate dropping from 30 to 10 percent in 2011.
 Results on standardized tests went up in 2012, but then dropped.